Teresa Demjanovich

-Miriam Teresa Demjanovich, SC (March 26, 1901 - May 8, 1927) was an American Ruthenian Greek Catholic Sister of Charity.
+Miriam Teresa Demjanovich, SC (March 26, 1901 - May 8, 1927) was an American Ruthenian Greek Catholic and a member of the Sisters of Charity of St. Elizabeth.
 For a life of servitude, much spiritual writing and several blessings to those who invoked her after death, she was beatified by the Catholic Church in 2014.
 The ceremony, held in Newark, New Jersey, was the first such to take place in the United States.

 Early life

 She was born Teresa Demjanovich in Bayonne, New Jersey, on March 26, 1901, the youngest of the seven children of Alexander Demjanovich and Johanna Suchy, Ruthenian immigrants to the United States from what is now eastern Slovakia.
 She received Baptism, Chrismation, and First Holy Communion in the Ruthenian Rite of her parents.

 Demjanovich grew up beside the oil refineries that mark the landscape of this portion of New Jersey.
 She completed her grammar school education by the age of eleven, and received her high school diploma in January 1917, from Bayonne High School (at that time located in the present-day Robinson School).